kpumuk/blog-dmytro/content/posts/20240821214759-on-temporary-files-in-ruby/index.md

 tags = ["ruby"]
 +++

-We often use temporary files when building software: to store a report before sending it to a customer or uploading it to AWS S3; to download a CSV to parse into a database; or to store a picture of your beloved cat before sending it to the generative AI to put on a silly hat on the unsuspecting feline.
+We often use temporary files when building software: to store a report before sending it to a customer or uploading it to AWS S3; to download a CSV to parse into a database; or to store a picture of your beloved cat before sending it to the generative AI to put a silly hat on the unsuspecting feline.
 Today, I will talk about common mistakes with temporary files.

 <!--more-->